Table of Contents

 How Should You Pick Between Patreon, YouTube, and a Flat-Fee Platform?

 The right choice depends on where your audience lives and how much you earn.
-YouTube wins on convenience for large channels.
+YouTube wins on conversion for large channels.
 Patreon wins on flexibility.
 A flat-fee platform wins on economics above $1K/mo.
-Here is a decision framework based on the fee math and platform tradeoffs.
+Here is a decision framework based on the 2026 fee math and platform tradeoffs.

 Choose YouTube memberships if:

-• You are okay losing 30% for the convenience
+- You are okay losing 30% for the built-in conversion advantage

 Choose Patreon if:

-• You need flexible tiers and diverse content types
+- You need unlimited tiers and diverse content types

 Choose a flat-fee platform if:

-• You prefer a fixed cost over percentage-based fees
+- You prefer a fixed monthly cost over an ever-growing percentage fee

 According to Recurly’s churn research, involuntary churn from failed payments accounts for 20-40% of all membership churn.
 The platform you choose should handle failed payment recovery automatically — something YouTube does poorly, Patreon handles adequately, and purpose-built tools like Paprika are designed around.